-The dynamic drama of the Point is particularly breathtaking.
-Ocean breakers crash at the base of towering cliffs, while wildlife ranges through the rich flora and fauna that blankets the undulating landscape.
-Visitors will find a network of paths criss-crossing Cape Point, and all along them there are great picnic spots to sit and relax, whilst taking in the scenery.
+The dynamic landscape of the Point is particularly breathtaking.
+Ocean breakers crash at the base of towering cliffs, whilst a variety of wildlife species range through the rich fauna that blankets the undulating landscape.
+You will find a network of paths criss-crossing Cape Point, and all along them there are great picnic spots to sit and relax, whilst taking in the scenery.